dependents/node-source-walk/Readme.md

 ```

-By default, Walker will use `acorn` supporting ES6 and the `sourceType: module`, but you can change any of the defaults as follows:
+By default, Walker will use `acorn` supporting ES6 (and JSX) and the `sourceType: module`, but you can change any of the defaults as follows:

 ```js
 var walker = new Walker({